naotasati/iris-python/README.md

 # iris-python
-Using KNN and Pyhton to solve a clasification \n
+Using KNN and Pyhton to solve a clasification
-This code is made with jupyter notebook
+This code is made with jupyter notebook Python 2.7v
-Python 2.7v